stritzinger/ro2erl_bridge/doc/design.md

 3. The bridge can attach to multiple hub processes
 4. If a hub process leaves or crashes, the bridge detaches from that specific hub while maintaining connections to other hubs

+## Implementation Details

+### State Management
+- Uses `gen_statem` behavior for state transitions
+- Maintains list of connected hubs
+- Handles hub monitoring and reconnection

+### Message Processing
+- Expects messages to be in rosie client format
+- Adds timestamps to outgoing messages
+- Forwards messages to all attached hubs without validation
+- Relies on bridges to understand the rosie client message format

+### Error Handling
+- Graceful handling of hub disconnections
+- Automatic reconnection attempts
+- Logging of significant state changes

 ## Message Flow

 ### Outgoing Messages (Local → Remote)